 There are many reasons why expats and foreigners want to buy property in Hokkaido.
 Sapporo, in particular, is a major city (5th largest in Japan), with excellent quality of life, and a reasonable cost of living.
-Hokkaido offers extensive opportunities to experience nature from world class skiing in the winter, hundreds of miles of beaches in the summer, and hot springs (onsen) all year round.
+Hokkaido offers extensive opportunities to experience nature from world class skiing in Niseko in the winter, hundreds of miles of beaches in the summer, and hot springs (onsen) all year round.

 Hokkaido is a wonderful place with a lot of opportunity.